CLI Testing

 Advanced Features

-Custom Matching Thresholds
+Custom Matching Configuration

-# Set threshold during initialization
+# Set threshold and mode during initialization

-test = Test("demo.py", match_threshold=80)
+test = Test("demo.py", match_threshold=80, mode=Mode.FUZZY)

 Accessing Latest Response